Posted by Charles T. on January 20, 2020

 Objectively, this is by no means a bad watch to own.
 Not even close.
 The build quality is excellent, like anything else in Grand Seiko’s lineup.
 The dial detailing, though overstated, is truly mesmerizing.
 The polishing and angling on the markers and hands is sharp and crisp.
 The blued seconds hand gives just a little pop to all that silver and white on the dial.
 Just take a look at the macro shot below.

-But this is, after an, an emotional hobby, and looking beyond the dial is where the Snowflake starts to falter a bit.
+But this is, after all, an emotional hobby, and looking beyond the dial is where the Snowflake starts to falter a bit.
 The case finishing is well done, but the shape is generic.
 The size at 41mm is also a tad large for a dressier piece, although with 100 meters of water resistance the Snowflake is serviceable as an everyday watch – as long as you’re okay with the lack of luminescence.
 I would have liked to have seen the classic Grand Seiko 44GS case design on its flagship model, with a 40mm case size.

 But styling is a matter of preference after all.
 More objectively, I think we can all agree that Grand Seiko cut corners on the bracelet construction.
 Though I rarely see it mentioned, the Snowflake uses friction pins to secure links on the bracelet instead of screws.
 This carries through even on the newer SBGA011 reference.
 In contrast, the SBGA083 that I reviewed a while back retailed for less than the Snowflake and came on a bracelet with screw-fixed links, so it’s not like they don’t have the technology.
 Get it together Grand Seiko – this is your flagship model!